RomaGhosh/oracle-cloud-app/README.md

 # Getting Started with Create React App

-#Pre-requisite:
+**Pre-requisite:**
-Node.js
+- node.js
-npm
+- npm

-#To run this project, do the below:
+**To run this project, type the below command from your terminal: **

-1) npm install
+1. npm install
-2) npm start (to start the local server at 3000)
+2. npm start (to start the local server at 3000)